-1 Recounted to author by volunteer translator, 24 September 2015.
+1Recounted to author by volunteer translator, 24 September 2015.

-Arguably, the location of war - within or beyond the nation-state - has seldom seemed as problematic as it now appears in 2016.
-On the whole, our analytical responses to this challenge of location have generally been to reconstitute the space in ways which prioritise comparisons, or which concentrate on the travels and connections across these borders.
-Studies of both the First and Second World Wars have provided new insights by setting Western national experiences alongside each other and reading across them.
-Most often, this has been a comparative exercise (Lagrou, 2008; Winter, 2016).
-Following in the footsteps of Michael Werner and Bénédicte Zimmermann (2006), another approach which explicitly overrides borders has directed attention towards the notion of cultural transfer, sometimes called 'transculturalism', or 'histoire croisée'.
-Rather than starting with the nation-state, this perspective explores meeting points and the passage or transfer of cultures, the circulation of ideas, the key categories of cultural travellers, and their overlapping cultural spaces (Schmale, 2010).
-Against this, proponents of transnational approaches have sought to recognise the nation-state as the basis of analysis, but from a starting-point which assumes a priori its positioning within a much wider world setting (Tyrrell, 2007).
+[Zimmermann \(2006\)](#), another approach which explicitly overrides borders has directed attention towards the notion of cultural transfer, sometimes called 'transculturalism', or 'histoire croisée'.
+Rather than starting with the nation-state, this perspective explores meeting points and the passage or transfer of cultures, the circulation of ideas, the key categories of cultural travellers, and their overlapping cultural spaces ([Schmale, 2010](#)).
+Against this, proponents of transnational approaches have sought to recognize the nation-state as the basis of analysis, but from a starting-point which assumes a priori its positioning within a much wider world setting ([Tyrrell, 2007](#)).
 In this disputed analytical terrain in which conceptual borders are as uneasy and oscillating as the nation-state frontiers they seek to challenge, the semantic field is wide and generous.
 Often the new 'buzzwords' of our conceptually uneasy terrain - 'transnational', 'global', 'crossing of borders and generations' - are mixed together in a hopeful, if rather arbitrary, way as synonyms of somewhere 'beyond the nation-state', illustrating the problems we face in deciding the location of the wars whose cultures we propose to study in 2016.